puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/es-ES/microsoft-edge-policies.md

   [Volver al principio](#microsoft-edge:-directivas)

   ### NewTabPageSetFeedType
-  #### Configurar la experiencia de página de la nueva pestaña de Microsoft Edge
+  #### Configure the Microsoft Edge new tab page experience
   >Versiones admitidas: Microsoft Edge en Windows y Mac desde la versión 79 o posterior

   #### Descripción
-  Le permite elegir la experiencia de la fuente de Office 365 o Microsoft News para la página de la nueva pestaña.
+  Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.

-Al establecer esta directiva en la experiencia de la fuente de Microsoft News (0), los usuarios verán la experiencia de la fuente de Microsoft News en la página de la nueva pestaña.
+When you set this policy to Microsoft News feed experience (0), users will see the Microsoft News feed experience on the new tab page.

-Al establecer esta directiva en la experiencia de la fuente de Office 365 (1), los usuarios con un inicio de sesión en el explorador de Azure Active Directory verán la experiencia de la fuente de Office 365 en la página de la nueva pestaña.
+When you set this policy to Office 365 feed experience (1), users with an Azure Active Directory browser sign-in will see the Office 365 feed experience on the new tab page.

-Si deshabilita o no configura esta directiva:
+If you disable or don't configure this policy:

-- A los usuarios con un inicio de sesión del explorador de Azure Active Directory se le ofrecerá la experiencia de la fuente de la página de la nueva pestaña de Office 365, así como la experiencia estándar de la fuente de la página de la nueva pestaña.
+- Users with an Azure Active Directory browser sign-in are offered the Office 365 new tab page feed experience, as well as the standard new tab page feed experience.

-- Los usuarios que no tengan un inicio de sesión en el explorador de Azure Active Directory verán la experiencia estándar de la página de la nueva pestaña.
+- Users without an Azure Active Directory browser sign-in will see the standard new tab page experience.

-Si configura esta directiva *y* la [NewTabPageLocation](#newtabpagelocation) directiva, [NewTabPageLocation](#newtabpagelocation) tiene prioridad.
+If you configure this policy *and* the [NewTabPageLocation](#newtabpagelocation) policy, [NewTabPageLocation](#newtabpagelocation) has precedence.

-Configuración predeterminada: deshabilitada o no configurada.
+Default setting:  Disabled or not configured.

-* 0 = Experiencia de la fuente de Microsoft News
+* 0 = Microsoft News feed experience

-* 1 = Experiencia de la fuente de Office 365
+* 1 = Office 365 feed experience

   #### Características admitidas:
   - Puede ser obligatorio: Sí